 ABOUT ONE IN FIVE cancer patients will develop a blood clot, yet many are unaware of their risk.
 Typically, patients are treated with heparin, an injectable blood thinner, after a blood clot develops.
 Now, new guidelines include the option of using oral medications to prevent potentially dangerous clots in at-risk cancer patients.

-guidelines, developed by the American Society of Clinical Oncology (ASCO), allow high-risk cancer outpatients to use Xarelto (rivaroxaban) or Eliquis (apixaban) to prevent blood clots.
+The new guidelines, developed by the American Society of Clinical Oncology (ASCO), allow high-risk cancer outpatients to use Xarelto (rivaroxaban) or Eliquis (apixaban) to prevent blood clots.

 Doctors calculate the risk of blood clots based on cancer type, body mass index and blood counts.
 Research has found that patients with stomach or pancreatic cancers tend to have a very high risk of clots; those with lymphoma or lung, gynecologic, bladder, testicular or renal cancers tend to have a high risk.